VidhuSarwal/CaffeenHB/README.md

 ## Installation

-- This can be easily set up via ESP-Home library and Home Assitant running on a Pi/
+- This can be easily set up via ESP-Home library and Home Assitant running on a Pi.
+Its best that you setup your own configration.
 ---

 ## Usage